Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Bound on the pathwise approximations

 We bound $(1 + a) \leq e^a$, so that

 Iterating this relation we obtain the following bound.

-The right hand side above depends on the time mesh.
-A straighforward estimate independent of the time mesh is obtained from \eqref{XNtboundLXMtpre} and the fact that semi-martingales are pathwise locally bounded, almost surely. \begin{lemma} Under the \cref{standinghypotheses1}, the Euler approximation \eqref{emscheme} for a pathwise solution of the random ordinary differential equation \eqref{rodeeq} satisfies almost surely
+for $j = 0, \ldots, N.$ The right hand side above depends on the time mesh.
+A straighforward bound independent of the time mesh is obtained from \cref{XNtboundLXMtpre} and the fact that semi-martingales are pathwise locally bounded, almost surely: